 Your organization: I have three employees and a lot of contractors and that means that at certain times we can be just three of us and at other times on Christmas or Hispanic Heritage month we can be as large as 15.
 We do regular advertising for radio, print, social media as well as public relations.
 We are always focusing on the niche of the Hispanic market.

 First break in business?
-When I was doing my training while at the university, they send you away for one semester.
-I did my training at global communications firm McCann Erickson and they hired me.
+I did my internship at global communications firm McCann Erickson and they hired me.

 Best business book you've read?
 Confessions of an Advertising Man by David Ogilvy.
 The book basically told me a lot of advice that to this day I follow.
 For example, don't take more than one client in the same industry.